HealthyStockprescription drugs overview

 Minocycline

-Azithromycin (Zithromax) is a powerful broad spectrum semi-synthetic macrolide antibiotic.
+Azithromycin is a powerful broad spectrum semi-synthetic macrolide antibiotic.
 It is the first representative of a new subclass of macrolides called azalides.
-Azithromycin is similar in structure to erythromycin.

-Azithromycin (Zithromax) is used to treat the following mild to moderate infections:
+Azithromycin is used to treat the following infections:

 • Lower Respiratory Tract infections: acute bacterial exacerbations of chronic obstructive pulmonary disease; community-acquired pneumonia of mild severity.